live-clones/gmsh/contrib/QuadMeshingTools/README.md

 - Add implicit conversion from SPoint3/SVector3 to std::array<double,3>, is it ok ?
 - In Mesh2D(): use a switch from ALGO_2D_QUAD_QUASI_STRUCT to ALGO_2D_PACK_PRLGRMS
 - packingOfParallelograms() replaced by the version in quadMeshingTools (Filler2D::pointInsertion2D removed)
 - in Post/OctreePost.cpp: use larger bounding boxes.
-Required for the background field sampling.
-Is it a good idea ?
+Required for the background field sampling
 - change the xyz2uvw() function for triangles in Post/shapeFunctions.cpp.
 Required to sample triangles in 3D.
+- ALGO_2D_PACK_PRLGRMS_CSTR deprecated
+- ALGO_2D_PACK_PRLGRMS (algo pack) improved, works on surfaces now

 # Todo